finos/FDC3/docs/api-bridging/spec.md

 * Exempted PrivateChannels from some cases where bridge messages are not normally generated (but should be for PrivateChannels).
 * Classified message exchanges by type.
 * Completed message exchanges for broadcast, findIntent, findIntentsForContext and raiseIntent.
+* Added advice on whether other agents report to users on connect/disconnect events?
+(SHOULD)

 ## Open questions